-Henry Ossowa Tanner was a quiet, humble man whose health was a delicate as his round wireframe glasses.
-But a self-effacing demeanor hid the quiet strength that fueled Tanner’s fight through illness, poverty and racism to become an internationally renowned painter of religious art.
+Henry Ossowa Tanner was a quiet, humble man whose health was as delicate as his round wireframe glasses.
+But his self-effacing demeanor hid the quiet strength that fueled Tanner’s fight through illness, poverty and racism to become an internationally renowned painter of religious art.

 [Editor’s note: We're still researching Henry Ossawa Tanner, check back soon for the full biography]